 πŸ€– Agent Readiness Scorer

-What is this about?
+What is this?

 πŸ” Discovery

 Can an agent find this product and understand what it does?
-If it can't figure out what you sell and what it costs without parsing marketing copy, you're invisible to the machine economy.

-• Public API with documentation
+• Public API documentation

 • Machine-readable pricing

-• Listed in agent/API directories
+• Listings in directories and marketplaces

 πŸ’³ Purchase

 Can an agent buy this without a human?
-Every "contact us for pricing" page is a door that's closed to agents.

-• Programmatic signup (no human steps)
+• Programmatic signup (no CAPTCHAs)

 • API-based billing

-• Free tier or trial access
+• Free tier or self-serve trial

 πŸ”Œ Integration

-• SDKs or client libraries
+• SDKs and client libraries

-• Sandbox or test environment
+• Sandbox / test environments

-• Standard auth (OAuth, API keys)
+• Standard authentication (OAuth, API keys)

 πŸ›‘οΈ Trust

-• Status page
+• Public status page

 • Spend limits and usage controls